-To view presentations from the applicant workshops for the previous cycles including 2020 click on the links below:
+To view presentations from the Applicant Workshops please see the links below:

-Interested in why your city should apply to be European Green Capital 2020?
+Interested in why your city should apply to be a European Green Capital?
 See the Why Apply? tips below.

 Outlined below are some of the main advantages for cities applying for the European Green Capital Award.
 Taking part is just as important as winning ‐ city examples are also included.